gbrlfaria/gbrlfaria.github.io/_posts/2023-09-06-neural-network-computational-power.md

 Around this time, an important line of research emerged, focusing on the theoretical investigation of the Turing completeness of neural networks.
 In their classical paper, Siegelmann and Sontag <d-cite key="siegelmann1992turing" /> established the Turing completeness of RNNs with arbitrary precision, saturated linear activations, and unlimited computational steps.
-They demonstrated this by simulating a two-stack machine, where the RNN’s (arbitrarily precise) hidden state encoded the machine’s internal state at each step.
+They demonstrated this by simulating a two-stack machine, where the RNN's (arbitrarily precise) hidden state encoded the machine's internal state at each step.
 This result would influence research decades later.

-However, there are limitations associated with the assumptions in Siegelmann’s work.
+However, there are limitations associated with the assumptions in Siegelmann's work.
 Several authors have argued that these are unrealistic, leaving a significant gap between theory and practice <d-cite key="chen2018recurrent,weiss2018practical,merrill2019sequential" />.
 Notably, the Turing machine simulation proposed in her proof would be difficult to realize in a practical learning setting and substantially differs from the typical supervised sequence modeling setup.
 Thus, a more recent line of research attempts to study the computational power of neural networks under more realistic assumptions, such as finite precision and a number of computation steps bounded by the input length.